|

 230 |

-- Although you can not see the
+- Although you can not see the flag from

-Actually, you can see a distant
+- Actually, you can see a distant birch

-slightly left of that tree.
+of that tree.

-- Also, don’t drive all the way to
+- Also, don’t drive all the way to the

-the sand traps, which are in two locations in front of the green.
+sand traps, which are in two locations in front of the green.

-Be careful of the deep bunker
+- Be careful of the deep bunker along the

-left edge of the green or you will have a very tough chip to get
+the green or you will have a very tough chip to get back up onto the

 |